 How does your personal work benefit your commercial work?

-It is true that if you want someone to pay you to shoot something (a certain subject or style etc) that you have to spoon feed them to prove you can do it; personal projects are a great space for this and it has really worked for me.
-I would warn against being too commercially minded however, as it may stifle the true creativity within you.
+It is true that if you want someone to pay you to shoot something (a certain subject or style etc), you have to spoon-feed them to prove you can do it; personal projects are a great space for this and it has really worked for me.
+I would warn against being too commercially minded, however, as it may stifle the true creativity within you.

-When I first had a portfolio review a few years ago I was shocked that the art buyer didn’t want to see what I’d been paid to shoot, he wanted to see what I’d chosen to shoot.
+When I first had a portfolio review a few years ago, I was shocked the art buyer didn’t want to see what I’d been paid to shoot; he wanted to see what I’d chosen to shoot.
 He wanted to see ‘me’.
-People that commission photography are fed up of commercial work sometimes so show them something different and refreshing and you’re more likely to make an impact.
-Better still, show them a true authentic version of you and it goes even further: this is where personal projects come into their own!
+People that commission photography are fed up of commercial work sometimes, so show them something different and refreshing and you’re more likely to make an impact.
+Better still, show them a true, authentic version of you and it goes even further.
+This is where personal projects come into their own!

-To not be lead by the subject too much, it has to be lead by you and your interpretation of the person and the environment.
-That’s why you’re there - unless you’re purely attempting to document with putting no stamp on it yourself.
-When you see a portrait of someone you know but you are suddenly shown a new angle or side of them, it really grabs your attention.
-That can be really hard to do, especially with seasoned celebrities who want to give you a professional pose - but I think as a photographer you should always be attempting to offer something new to the world.
+To not be lead by the subject too much.
+It has to be lead by you and your interpretation of the person and the environment.
+That’s why you’re there – unless you’re purely attempting to document with putting no stamp on it yourself.
+When you see a portrait of someone you know, but you are suddenly shown a new angle or side of them, it really grabs your attention.
+That can be really hard to do, especially with seasoned celebrities who want to give you a professional pose – but I think, as a photographer, you should always be attempting to offer something new to the world.
 Try and interpret the same situation (a person) in a new way and do it in your style.
-If you’re lead by the subject and perhaps intimidated by their presence, then you’ll simply just take a nice photo that the world has probably seen before!
+If you’re lead by the subject and perhaps intimidated by their presence, then you’ll simply take a nice photo the world has probably seen before!

 Have you got any more projects coming up?
 Do you plan on making regular photo visits to Glastonbury?

 The release of The Pilton Portrait shortly followed an even bigger project called PODO.
-This was due to timings of being able to shoot and release - they ended up closer than I’d liked!
-For that reason I really need a break.
-A few years ago I feel I actually shot too much personal work and now I am realising the importance of stepping back for some breathing space.
-My commercial schedule this year has been absolutely crazy so I need to allow some time for it to settle, for me to breathe and just keep watching the world as I travel through it.
-Having said that I’m writing this on my way to a meeting with an FGM charity regarding a potential project so who knows....
+This was due to timings of being able to shoot and release – they ended up closer than I’d have liked!
+For that reason, I really need a break.
+A few years ago I feel I actually shot too much personal work, and now I am realising the importance of stepping back for some breathing space.
+My commercial schedule this year has been absolutely crazy, so I need to allow some time for it to settle, for me to breathe and just keep watching the world as I travel through it.
+Having said that, I’m writing this on my way to a meeting with an FGM charity regarding a potential project so who knows....
 I can’t sit still for long!